What Is HMAC And How Does It Secure File Transfers?

 How HMAC Works

-To understand how HMAC works, let's first examine how a hashed function (on its own) could be used for conducting a data integrity check on a file transfer.
+To understand how HMAC works, let's first examine how a hashed function (on its own) could conduct a data integrity check on a file transfer.
 Let's say a client application downloads a file from a remote server.
-It's assumed that the client and server have already agreed on a common hash function, for example SHA2.
+It's assumed that the client and server have already agreed on a common hash function, for example, SHA2.

 Before the server sends out the file, it first obtains a hash of that file using the SHA2 hash function.
-It then sends that hash (ex. a message digest) along with the file itself.
-Upon receiving the two items (ex. the downloaded file and the hash), the client obtains the SHA2 hash of the downloaded file and then compares it with the downloaded hash.
-If the two match, then that would mean the file was not tampered with.
+It then sends that hash (ex., a message digest) along with the file itself.
+Upon receiving the two items (ex., the downloaded file, and the hash), the client obtains the SHA2 hash of the downloaded file and then compares it with the downloaded hash.
+If the two matches, then that would mean the file was not tampered with.

 A shared secret key provides exchanging parties a way to establish the authenticity of the message.
 That is, it provides the two parties a way of verifying whether both the message and MAC (more specifically, an HMAC) they receive really came from the party they're supposed to be transacting with.

 The secret key enables this capability because it's generated during key exchange, a preliminary process that requires the participation of the two parties.
-Only those two parties who participated in the key exchange would know what the shared secret key is.
-In turn, they would be the only ones who would be able to arrive at the same result if they compute the message's corresponding MAC using the shared secret key.
+Only those two parties participating in the key exchange would know the shared secret key.
+In turn, they would be the only ones who would be able to arrive at the same result if they computed the message's corresponding MAC using the shared secret key.

 Why Is HMAC Suitable For File Transfers?